 Airplane mode does not disable location services, so it’s a good idea to make sure all of those services are switched off.
 If airplane mode interferes with your activities, then switch off cellular data, Bluetooth, location services, and Wi-Fi individually, and only switch on what you need.

 Android and iOS both have features that let you access one app while effectively locking the rest of the phone, so you can use that app while keeping the device secure.
 This is a safer way to post to social media or take photos during a protest, and it’s helpful in the event that you need to show someone, including law enforcement, something on your phone.

 To use Guided Access, open the app you would like to use.
 Press the home button three times, which will lock down all the other apps on your phone.
-(You may need to press “Start” in the top right corner in order to switch on Guided Access.)
-To disable Guided Access, press the home button three times, then enter your passcode and tap “End” on the top left corner of the next screen.
+(If you want to disable any specific features of the app you’re allowing access to, you can circle them on the screen.)
+You may need to press Start in the top right corner and enter a passcode in order to switch on Guided Access.
+To disable Guided Access, press the home button three times, then enter your passcode and tap End on the top left corner of the next screen.

-On Android, the process is called screen pinning.
-Go to “Settings” > “Security” > “Advanced” > “Screen pinning” and toggle it on.
+On Android, the process is called app pinning.
+Go to Settings > Security > Advanced settings > App pinning and toggle it on.
 You can set it so it will ask for your PIN before unpinning.
-To pin an app, press the square Overview key at the bottom of your screen, choose the app you want to pin, long-press the app’s icon at the top of its screen, and select “Pin.”
-To unpin it, long-press the back and Overview keys.
+To pin an app, swipe up (if you’re using gesture navigation) or press the square Overview key at the bottom of your screen (if you’re using button navigation) to see all your open apps.
+When you see the app you want to pin, long-press the app’s icon at the top of its screen and select Pin.
+To unpin it, either swipe up and hold or long-press the back and Overview keys.